an1006634493/InsightFace_Pytorch/README.md

 5. Maybe the video generating process has some bug.
 Just use `frame` to visualize performance.
 Don't use `cv2.imshow` as it may lead to crash, use `cv2.imwrite` instead and open it with other softwares.

+6. Except your detected faces, don't put any other folders under `/data/facebank`, but videos can.

 ## PS

 - Email : an_shengnan@foxmail.com